There’s consensus on the model who posed for the iconic Mona Lisa. But could other muses have inspired Leonardo da Vinci’s enigmatic masterpiece?

 Join the debate about the true origins of the Mona Lisa with MagellanTV's Secret Life of Mona Lisa.

-Inside the Search for the Real Mona Lisa
+Inside the Search for the Real-life Mona Lisa

 Debates about who inspired the Mona Lisa have been ongoing for centuries.
 However, the majority of historians have concluded that the woman depicted was Lisa Gherardini del Giocondo, the wife of a wealthy Florentine merchant.